PicoCalc uf2 files

 You are absolutely correct, we achieved that goal in ways I never imagined we would.

-Ah, the famous most accurate time estimate in IT!
+Ah, famous the most accurate time estimate in IT!

 This definitely looks promising – good find.
 It’s especially nice that this project already targets Pico and ESP32, so it might be adapted a bit more easily to the PicoCalc and its modules.